iter8-tools/docs/docs/tutorials/abn/abn.md

 kubectl expose deployment backend-candidate-1 --name=backend-candidate-1 --port=8091
 ```

-Until the candidate version is ready; that is, until all expected resources are deployed and available, calls to `Lookup()` will return only the index 0; the existing version.
+Until the candidate version is ready; that is, until all expected resources are deployed and available, calls to `Lookup()` will return only the version number `0`; the existing version.
-Once the candidate version is ready, `Lookup()` will return both indices (0 and 1) so that requests can be distributed across versions.
+Once the candidate version is ready, `Lookup()` will return both version numbers (`0` and `1`) so that requests can be distributed across versions.

 ## Compare versions using Grafana